luming1314/cdfm/README.md

 - **LDRepFM** – "LDRepFM: A Real-Time End-to-End Visible and Infrared Image Fusion Model Based on Layer Decomposition and Re-Parameterization" (IEEE TIM)
   📄 [Paper](https://github.com/luming1314/LDRepFM) | 💻 [Code](https://github.com/luming1314/LDRepFM)

-> This demonstrates our commitment to transparency and reproducibility in machine learning research.

 ---